orionrobots/orionrobots.github.io/content/2024/06/04-raspberry-pi-camera-compatibility/raspberry-pi-camera-compatibility.md

 {% img_responsive "content/2024/06/04-raspberry-pi-camera-compatibility/raspberry-pi-zero-test-setup.jpg", "Raspberry Pi Zero W with Camera Module 3" %}

 Lets try a mode... `--mode width:heigh:bit-depth:packing`.
 Lets try `"640:480:24:P"`.
 That performed better.
 Nice.
+It was here I found out about the `-t` timeout command.
 The default 5s is a bit low, let's try 30s.
 So `--timeout 30sec`.
 7.5/10 FPS.
 And it eventually hung...
 Hmm.
 Ok.
 It's rather hot.
-It was here I found out about the T command.
 Also - the hang may also have been the wireless keyboard going to sleep.

 Table filled though.
 I need to find a Zero 2 W somewhere.
 But for now - move to the 3A+.